Paan Panna cotta; an easy dessert that needs only a handful of ingredients.

 - Is easy to serve directly in the jar that it sets in.
 Also, it can be over turned into a plate.
 It works well both ways.

-Make this recipe for your upcoming Diwali party or enjoy it as a treat yourself, this recipe is easy to scale up or down.
+Make this recipe for your Diwali or Holi party or enjoy it as a treat yourself, this recipe is easy to scale up or down.
 I would totally urge you to make a big batch; these tend to disappear quickly!

 1- In a blender jar add paan, fennel, rose petals, fennel seeds and cardamom.
 Whip with 1 teaspoon milk to get a paste.
 Set aside.